ccamel/kynaptik/README.md

 | `secret`   | The current secret (if provided).                                                                                           | always                   |
 | `response` | The response returned by the invocation.
 Datatype depends on the action performed.                                          | only for _postCondition_ |

-Some useful functions are also injected in the environment covering a large set of operations: string, date, maths, encoding...
+Some useful functions are also injected in the context covering a large set of operations: string, date, maths, encoding, environment...
 The functions are mainly brought by the [Masterminds/sprig](https://github.com/Masterminds/sprig) project.
 The complete description of those functions can be found [here](http://masterminds.github.io/sprig/).